anyions/aws-tag-tools/docs/en_US/Use-Expression.md

 Additionally, the built-in variable `env` can be used in the expression to access environment variables.
 Note that any environment variables starting with `'AWS_'` are excluded to prevent sensitive information leakage.

+Additionally, the built-in variable `env` can be used in the expression to access environment variables starts with `AWSTT_`.
+The built-in variable `spec` can be used to access resource-specific specification parameters.
+For details, please refer to [Spec Description](SPEC.md).